gustavopalminha/javascript-development-environment/README.md

 This is a generic JavaScript development environment that I build from scratch in ["Building a JavaScript Development Environment" on Pluralsight](https://app.pluralsight.com/library/courses/javascript-development-environment/table-of-contents).
 This isn't tied to any specific JS framework.

+## Pre Start notes

+Check [personal-notes](personal-notes.md) with additional instructions about how to reproduce this code from ground up.

 ## Get Started

 1. **Install [Node 6 or newer](https://nodejs.org)**.
 Need to run multiple versions of Node?
 Use [nvm](https://github.com/creationix/nvm) or [nvm-windows](https://github.com/coreybutler/nvm-windows)